ScriptTiger/IP/README.md

 Data_Update.cmd:
 Will automatically download the latest data from all sources to the Data subdirectory:
-GeoLite2 (requires free or paid MaxMind license key from https://www.maxmind.com/en/my_license_key)
+GeoLite2 (requires free or paid MaxMind license key from https://www.maxmind.com/en/my_license_key written to license_key.txt in the same directory)
 https://check.torproject.org/exit-addresses
 http://reputation.alienvault.com/reputation.data
 https://talosintelligence.com/documents/ip-blacklist

 These scripts reference using GeoLite2 data created by MaxMind, available from:
 http://www.maxmind.com